Yvonne Craig: Acting

 Craig explained how her acting career started in Los Angeles, saying "...this guy invited me to his office and said, 'I'm making a movie, do you want to be in it?'
 I said, 'No, I'm a ballet dancer and working my way toward soloist...
 I don't want to be an actress'.
 But we became friends, so one night we're out to dinner, and this man comes to the table and said John Ford's son Patrick was going to make a movie with John Wayne's son, who was also named Patrick.
 He asked, 'Are you an actress?'
-I couldn't talk - I had my mouth full - and the guy who took me out said, 'She is, and I'm her manager, what can we do for you?'".
+I couldn't talk – I had my mouth full – and the guy who took me out said, 'She is, and I'm her manager, what can we do for you?'".
 The movie was 1959's The Young Land, which also starred Dennis Hopper.
-Craig was paid US $750 a week to act in the film, versus the $94 a week she had earned in ballet.
+Craig was paid US$750 a week to act in the film, versus the $94 a week she had earned in ballet.

 1950s

 One of her earliest television roles was in an episode of the TV series Perry Mason ("The Case of the Lazy Lover", 1958) alongside Neil Hamilton, who played her stepfather (later Hamilton played Police Commissioner James Gordon, Batgirl's father).
-Shortly afterwards, she appeared in three films—The Young Land, The Gene Krupa Story, and Gidget (all 1959)—and also guest-starred in the TV series Mr. Lucky as Beverly Mills in the episode "Little Miss Wow" (also 1959).
+Also, on 4 April 1958 she had a role on a CBS Schlitz Playhouse production, "Papa Said No." She appeared in three 1959 films – The Young Land, The Gene Krupa Story, and Gidget – and also guest-starred in the TV series Mr. Lucky as Beverly Mills in the episode "Little Miss Wow" (also 1959).